 Options that are anti-dilutive because the exercise price was greater than the average market price of the common shares are not included in the computation of diluted earnings per share.
-For 2021, 556,000 options (2020 - Nil, as restated) were excluded from the above computation of diluted weighted average number of common shares because they were antidilutive.
+For 2022, 2,443,650 options (2021 - 556,000) were excluded from the above computation of diluted weighted average number of common shares because they were anti-dilutive.